arbazsiddiqui/anabranch/README.md

 The port to the run the load balancer on.

 ### hosts
-A list of hosts we want to forwards requests to.
+A list of hosts we want to forward requests to.

 ### strategy
 Algorithm for load balancing.
 Can be `roundRobin` or `leastConnections`.